yaacov/observer/README.md

 _observe_ is a cli tool for watching files and executing shell commands on file modification, it is used to call an action on file change, examples of use can be restart and app when config file changes, recompile code when code updates and send image to server when image change.

+[inotify-tools](https://github.com/rvoicilas/inotify-tools/wiki), are a set of linux tools that monitor files for changes, they may be better choice for file monitoring on more complex cases.

 #### Get help:
 ``` sh
 observe -h